-A few pain points in the subsisting network – limited transparency, low speed, and high cost- stem from the absence of a single, global payments network.
+Today’s global payment systems fail to address lacking efficient inter-connectivity to serve the needs of today’s customers.
+They deal with pain points like limited transparency, low speed, and high cost- stemming from the absence of a single, global payment network.

-These all points result in moving businesses and consumers away from banks towards Fintech providers.
-Nonetheless, the latter is much adequate and efficient in meeting consumers’ needs.
+Consequently, it has moved businesses and consumers away from banks towards Fintech providers.
+It is because the latter is much adequate and efficient in meeting consumers’ payment and banking needs.

-RippleNet intends to deliver a single, frictionless platform for cross-border payments.
+RippleNet provides a single, frictionless blockchain platform for conducting cross-border payments.

 By adopting the technology of RippleNet, banks get robust connectivity, standardized technology, and necessary data attachments with each transaction.

-It’s the Ripple’s distributed financial technology that outruns today’s complex infrastructure by lowering costs, expediting processing, and providing end-to-end visibility in payment timing, fees, and delivery.
+It’s the Ripple’s distributed financial technology that outruns today’s complex infrastructure by lowering transaction costs and expediting speed with end-to-end visibility.

 RippleNet’s ecosystem of participants is categorized into two groups; network users (corporates, consumers, and others) and network members (payment providers and banks).

-Banks leveraging RippleNet can drive acquisition and enhance their servicing to current customers.
+Banks leveraging RippleNet can drive new user acquisition and provide enhanced services to current customers.
 They can process payments for corporates and consumers.
 Also, some could process payments for other banks as well as provide them with liquidity.

 Payment Providers leveraging RippleNet can enable supply liquidity and increase payout reach for banks to expand their payment volumes.

 Platform businesses fall into this category.
 They can send disbursements of high volume and minimum value to a worldwide network of merchants, suppliers, and employees.